Bruce Lachterman, M.D., F.A.C.C.

 Dr. Lachterman is certified by the American Board of Internal Medicine in the Subspecialty of Cardiovascular Disease and Interventional Cardiology and is a Fellow of the American Board of Cardiology.
 Dr. Lachterman is the author of numerous publications involving exercise testing as well as myocardial salvage and ischemia.
 These articles have been published in several peer-reviewed journals, including American Journal of Cardiology, Annals of Internal Medicine, Cardiology Board Review, Journal of Interventional Cardiology, and the prestigious Circulation.

-Dr. Lachterman’s professional appointments include Chairman for the Departments of Cardiology and Internal Medicine at Houston Northwest Medical Center Hospital and Memorial Hermann-The Woodlands Hospital.
+Dr. Lachterman’s professional appointments include Chairman for the Departments of Cardiology and Internal Medicine at Houston Northwest Medical Center Hospital and Memorial Hermann-The Woodlands Hospital, as well as CHI St. Luke’s Woodlands Hospital.
 Dr. Lachterman is currently the Medical Director of the cardiac cath lab of Houston Northwest Medical Center, as well as St Luke’s Hospital/Community Medical Center-The Woodlands.
-Honors include being a “Top Doctor” in the October 1998 Inside Houston Magazine’s report on Houston’s best physicians; he is also listed in the database “The Best Doctors in America”.
+Honors include being a “Top Doctor” in the October 1998 Inside Houston Magazine’s report on Houston’s best physicians.
+Dr. Lachtermen is also listed in the database “The Best Doctors in America”.

 Dr. Lachterman holds a particular interest in coronary intervention, as well as peripheral vascular disease diagnosis and treatment.
 He is a member of the Society of Cardiovascular Computed Tomography, Society for Cardiovascular Angiography and Interventions, and a member of the American Heart Association.
 Dr. Lachterman has been instrumental in advancing the cardiovascular intervention program at Houston Northwest Medical Center.